With our Easy Access Saver, you can earn

 - The account can be held in sole name or jointly in up to four names.
 Only one account can be opened per person.

 - The account can be opened and operated through the post, or in person at an agency.

 - Withdrawals are available without notice or penalty.
 A signed request will be required in order to make a withdrawal.

-- Withdrawals are available by cheque and by cash (cash can be withdrawn in person at our branch and agencies, limited to £250 per day).
+- Withdrawals are available by cheque and by cash (cash can be withdrawn in person at an agency, limited to £250 per day).

 - Please note that we reserve the right to withdraw this account at any time and return applications and/or deposits should the account become oversubscribed.

 - If you change your mind about your savings account, you have the right to cancel within 14 days of opening.
 Please see our Terms and Conditions to find out how to cancel your account.